-Second, while so many microwave mug recipes result in a poor substitute for something properly cooked, a microwaved mug omelette is surprisingly tender and delicious.
+- While so many microwave mug recipes result in a poor substitute for something properly cooked, a microwave omelette is surprisingly tender and delicious.

-Third, when I’m trying to eat light, this way of cooking eggs cuts down substantially on added fat.
+- If you're trying to eat light, this way of cooking eggs cuts down substantially on added fat.
 It just uses a quick spray of cooking oil (or a wipe of olive oil) on the inside of the mug.
-(For those of you who count calories, I counted 200 in this recipe, your analysis may vary.)
+(For those of you who count calories, I counted 200 in this recipe, but your analysis may vary.)

 (I experimented with making a simple egg omelette in a small mug without adding liquid and it exploded egg guts all over the inside of my microwave, so use a large mug, and add liquid.)

+To master cooking eggs in the microwave you'll need to perfect how long to cook them.
 Play around with the times so they work for your microwave.
-My microwave is 1000 watts, and when I include all of the add-ins in this recipe (cheese, bell pepper, etc.) the timing that works best for me is 30 seconds, stir, 30 seconds, stir, 20 seconds, done.
+My microwave is 1000 watts, and when I include all of the add-ins in this microwave omelette recipe (cheese, bell pepper, etc.) the timing that works best for me is 30 seconds, stir, 30 seconds, stir, 20 seconds, done.
 With no add-ins, the timing that works for me is 30-20-20.

-1 teaspoon finely chopped chives or green onion greens
+1 teaspoon finely chopped chives or green onion

-1 Spray the inside of a large, microwave-safe mug lightly with cooking oil spray, or coat the inside of the mug with olive oil.
+Spray inside of a large, microwave-safe mug lightly with cooking oil spray or coat the inside of the mug with olive oil.

-2 Crack 2 eggs into the mug, add 1 tablespoon of milk, and beat with a fork.
+Crack eggs into the mug, add milk, and beat with a fork.

-3 Add grated cheese and other extras such as chopped red bell pepper or chives.
+Add the cheese, red bell pepper, and chives.
 Add a sprinkle of salt and pepper.
 Stir with a fork until well mixed.

 Return to the microwave and cook for another 20 to 30 seconds.
 (Whether it's 20 or 30 depends on the power of your microwave, you may need to experiment to see what times work best for your situtation.)